ebitenui/ebitenui.github.io/content/usage.md

 ---
 layout: docs
-title: Usage
+title: Core Concepts
 navbarsection: usage
 ---

-How to Use Ebiten UI
+Core Concepts
 ====================

 Ebiten UI is a fairly complex and flexible user interface engine.
 This page explains the concepts used in it.